 On this particular Lake Titicaca tour, the places we explored are two of the most visited islands on Lago Titicaca – Islas Flotantes (the floating islands of Uros) and Isla Taquile (Taquile Island)

-My friends and I were picked up from our hotel at around 6:45am and driven down to Puno harbour to where we jumped on board our tour boat for the day.
+My friends and I were picked up from our hotel at around 6:45 am and driven down to Puno harbor to where we jumped on board our tour boat for the day.